Archaeoraptor: Dinosaur Museum Journal

 In 2002 the Czerkases published a volume through their Dinosaur Museum titled Feathered Dinosaurs and the Origin of Flight.
 In this journal, they described and named several species.
 Of the six species named in the book, five are disputed.

 Despite the work of Zhou et al. (2002), Czerkas and co-author Xu Xing described the upper portion of the "Archaeoraptor" fossil as a new bird genus, Archaeovolans, in the Dinosaur Museum Journal.
-The article does include the caveat that it might be a specimen of Yanornis.
-Thus, this same fossil specimen has been named "Archaeoraptor", Archeovolans, and Yanornis, in different places.
+The article does include the caveat that it might actually be a specimen of Yanornis.
+Thus, this same fossil specimen has been named "Archaeoraptor", Archeovolans, and Yanornis in different places.

 Across the monographs in the Dinosaur Museum Journal, Stephen Czerkas built a case for his controversial view that maniraptoran dinosaurs are secondarily flightless birds.
 In so doing, he criticized prominent paleontologists.
 In the text on Cryptovolans, Czerkas accused Dr. Mark Norell of misinterpreting the fossil BPM 1 3-13 as having long leg feathers due to the "blinding influences of preconceived ideas."
-Though Norell's interpretation was correct, Czerkas added leg feathers to his reconstruction of the fossil in the art that promotes the traveling exhibit.
+However, Norell's interpretation was correct, Czerkas adding leg feathers to his own reconstruction of the fossil in the art that promotes the traveling exhibit.

 Two other taxa that Czerkas and his co-authors named were later treated as junior synonyms by other authors.
-Czerkas' Cryptovolans was treated as Microraptor, and his Scansoriopteryx was treated as Epidendrosaurus.Padian, Kevin.
-(2001) "Basal Avialae" in "The Dinosauria" in The Dinosauria: Second Edition University of California Press.
-2004.
+Czerkas' Cryptovolans was treated as Microraptor, and his Scansoriopteryx was treated as Epidendrosaurus.
 Czerkas described Omnivoropteryx, noting that it was similar to Sapeornis.
 Later specimens of Sapeornis with skulls demonstrated that the two were probably synonymous.

 Another taxon that Czerkas assigned to the Pterosauria and named Utahdactylus was reviewed by Dr. Chris Bennett.
 Bennett found multiple misidentifications of bones and inconsistencies between Czerkas' diagrams and the actual fossils.
 Bennett found the specimen to be an indeterminate diapsid and criticized the previous authors for publishing a species name when no diagnostic characters below the class level could be verified.
 He made Utahdactylus a nomen dubium.